Registration

 Automatic detection of stars in a single frame

-There are few options associated with this alignment method because it is fairly automatic.
+There are some options associated with this alignment method.

 Global registration